jcornill/School-Project-42/README.md

 # School-Project-42
-Here you can have access too all my school project
+Here you can have access to some of my school project.